INSIGHT-War means tough choices in Ukraine's vast child protection system | Science-Environment

 According to U.S. government figures, for example, Ukraine was the top European country of origin for adoptions by U.S. parents over the past 15 years.
 The system has long been questioned by child welfare organisations including Unicef and Save the Children, which have argued that whenever possible the priority should be to support families before they reach breaking point.

 Now the war has caused further upheaval for tens of thousands of children in state care.
-The ministry for social policy said 179 state homes - roughly a quarter of the total - had been evacuated as of March 19, and care givers face tough choices over whether to reunite children with parents or guardians if it gets them further from the war zone.
+The ministry for social policy said 230 state homes - a third of the total - had been evacuated as of March 25, and care givers face tough choices over whether to reunite children with parents or guardians if it gets them further from the war zone.

 Child psychologist Oleksii Heliukh, who is helping the young residents of the Lviv shelter, said sending children back home without proper vetting could do more harm than good.
 "When children are taken from their families, it happens for a reason.
 If their needs were not met in peaceful times, then things can get worse during a war."